LTLA/CppWeightedLowess/README.md

 6. Repeat steps 1-5 using the computed weights in each anchor's local linear regression.
 This is iterated several times to eliminate the effect of outliers on the fit.

-`limma::weightedLowess` implements some (optional) modifications from the original FORTRAN code, which are also available in this library:
+In `limma::weightedLowess`, we implemented some (optional) modifications that are also available in this library.
+See the [`?weightedLowess` documentation](https://rdrr.io/bioc/limma/man/weightedLowess.html) for more details.

 - If additional weights are specified, we allow them to be interpreted as frequencies.
 As a result, the weights are used in determining the width of the smoothing window around each anchor, in addition to their usual role in the local linear regression.
 - The `delta` value can be automatically determined from a pre-specified number of anchor points.
 This provides a convenient way of controlling the approximation fidelity.

-In this library, we also implement some further modifications from `limma::weightedLowess`:
+In this library, we implement some further modifications from `limma::weightedLowess`:

 - The number of robustness iterations in this library refers to additional iterations beyond the first fit, while the number of robustness iterations in `limma::weightedLowess` includes the first fit.